tkaczmarzyk/specification-arg-resolver/README.md

 ```
 as `select c from Customers c where c.gender in ('MALE', 'FEMALE')`

-<b>!!!ATTENTION:</b> Array cannot be root or middle json node.
+<b>!!!ATTENTION:</b> Json cannot contain array of non-primitive types (array of objects).
 For example:
 ```java
  @PostMapping("/customers/find")
  public List<Customer> findCustomersByLastName(